IntelliHome/Google-at-Home/README.md

 * [IntelliHome::Plugin::Wikipedia](https://github.com/mudler/IntelliHome-Plugin-Wikipedia) - Allow to search in wikipedia with the *"wikipedia <term>"* trigger
 * [IntelliHome::Plugin::Hailo](https://github.com/mudler/IntelliHome-Plugin-Hailo) - Makes your computer speak with MegaHAL! - just for fun :)
+* [IntelliHome::Plugin::Relay](https://github.com/IntelliHome/IntelliHome-Plugin-Relay) - Allow to command the agents relays
 * ...

+##Android application

+The android application its in WiP, if you are interested contributing, [here it is the repository](https://github.com/IntelliHome/Google-at-Home-Remote-Controller)

 ##Todo